(sit a GLIP tin)

 • Pancreatitis: Cases of acute pancreatitis (including hemorrhagic and necrotizing with some fatalities) have been reported with use.
 Monitor for signs/symptoms of pancreatitis; discontinue use immediately if pancreatitis is suspected and initiate appropriate management.
 Use with caution in patients with a history of pancreatitis as it is not known if this population is at greater risk.

-• Cardiovascular disease: No specific recommendations regarding patients with cardiovascular disease (including heart failure) are provided in the US labeling (Canadian labeling recommends against use in the heart failure population).
-Clinical trials included only a limited number of patients with heart failure.
+• Cardiovascular disease: Clinical trials included only a limited number of patients with heart failure.
 In one large randomized, double-blinded trial in patients with type 2 diabetes and established cardiovascular disease (history of major CAD, ischemic cerebrovascular disease, or atherosclerotic peripheral arterial disease), the occurrence of the primary composite cardiovascular outcome (cardiovascular death, nonfatal MI, nonfatal stroke, or hospitalization for unstable angina) was found to be noninferior to placebo.
 In addition, the rate of hospitalization for heart failure did not differ between the two groups (Green 2015).
 In a scientific statement from the American Heart Association, sitagliptin has been determined to be an agent that may exacerbate underlying myocardial dysfunction (magnitude: major) (AHA [Page 2016]).

 • Renal impairment: Worsening renal function, including acute renal failure, sometimes requiring dialysis has been reported.
 Use with caution in patients with moderate to severe renal dysfunction and end-stage renal disease (ESRD) requiring hemodialysis or peritoneal dialysis; dosing adjustment required.